-- In the 2 speed position if the moisture control switch is an, and the drying made switch is turned to cont. flow, the metering roll speed will alternate between the high speed metering roll potentioneter setting and the low speed metering roll potentioneter setting depending on the control signal from the moisture control thermostat.
-The discharge auger will operate continuously. - In the 1 speed position, if the moisture control switch is an, and the dry ing mode switch is turned to cont. flow, the metering roll speed will aperate at the high speed metering roll potentiometer setting or turn off depending on the control signal from the moisture control themostat.
+- In the 2 speed position if the moisture control switch is on, and the drying mode switch is turned to cont. flow, the metering roll speed will alternate between the high speed metering roll potentiometer setting and the low speed metering roll potentiometer setting depending on the control signal from the moisture control thermostat.
+The discharge auger will operate continuously. - · In the 1 speed position, if the moisture control switch is on, and the dry ing mode switch is turned to cont. flow, the metering roll speed will operate at the high speed metering roll potentiometer setting or turn off depending on the control signal from the moisture control thermostat.
 The discharge auger will operate when ever the metering rolls are operating.